 - No tiles?
 Offer your dog a damp towel to lay on

-- If it’s sweltering give your dog a day off from their walk.
-There are other ways to keep them entertained and it’s a small price to pay for the safety of your dog.
+- Limit exercise.
+Give your dog a day off from their walk on hot days.
+There are other ways to keep dogs entertained, and it’s a small price to pay for the safety of your dog.

-- Invest in a kiddie pool so your dog can cool off whenever they want
+- Invest in a kiddie swimming pool so your dog can cool off whenever they want

 - Protect your dog’s paws.
 If the pavement is too hot for you to stand on barefoot for five seconds, it’s too hot for your dog.
-Dogs may have hardened pads, but they still burn quickly.
+Dogs may have hardened paw pads, but they still burn quickly on hot asphalt.

 - Create a digging hole in your garden if you have space.
 Dogs cool themselves by digging down to cold earth and laying in it.

 - Apply sunscreen.
 Yes really!
-Dogs with light coloured or white noses and ears can suffer serious sunburn.
+Dogs with light-colored or white noses and ears can suffer serious sunburn.

-- Invest in cooling gear.
-There’s so much on the market now to help our dogs.
+- Keep your pet cool by investing in cooling gear.
 Cooling vests and beds are affordable and help really help your dog stay fresh.

-- Never leave your dog in a car in hot weather.
-It doesn’t matter if the windows are open or you’ve parked in the shade.
+- Never leave your dog inside a car in hot weather, even with the windows open, or you’ve parked in the shade.
 Every year dogs die in hot cars.
 The temperature can rise exceptionally quickly and can double within an hour.

 - If your dog stops during a walk and refuses to walk, don’t ignore them or force them to walk on.
 It could be the early signs of heat exhaustion.
-Try to move them to a shady area and offer your dog water.
+Try to move them to a shady area and offer your dog plenty of fresh water.

 How to cool a dog down

-- Soak your dog with water (never use freezing or cold water as this can cause shock)
+- Soak your dog with water (never use ice cubes or cold water as this can cause shock)